suchipi/hex-engine/packages/website/docs/api-2d.md

 `asDOMPoint(): DOMPoint`

-Create a DOMPoint with the same x and y values as this Point.
+Create a DOMPoint with the same x and y values as this Vector.

 ##### transformUsingMatrix

 > Available since version: 0.0.0

-`transformUsingMatrix(matrix: DOMMatrix): Point`
+`transformUsingMatrix(matrix: DOMMatrix): Vector`

-Create a new Point by transforming this Point using the provided DOMMatrix.
+Create a new Vector by transforming this Vector using the provided DOMMatrix.

 ##### transformUsingMatrixMutate